riceissa/issarice.com/wiki/account-names.md

 date: 2015-09-06
 ---

-Below are some ways to contact me (Issa Rice), as well as the account names[^aname] I use on various websites.
-Feel free to connect with me through any of the means below.
-I am most responsive via email and Facebook (I may not check other sites very often).
+Below I list the account names[^aname] I use on various websites.
-I try to respond to everyone who contacts me, but [for various reasons][noc] I might not; feel free to [ping me][ping] if I don't respond.^[Also see [I emailed my customer asking multiple questions\.
-Their reply addressed only one\.
-What is the polite way to point this out?][multiq]; i.e. I will try to respond to every question or point, but sometimes I might not (for whatever reason).
-If you really want an answer, feel free to re-ask the question/restate the point.]
-You can also stalk
-me online (e.g. by following me on Quora or Facebook or by reading what I have on this website).
-I also don't mind if you ask questions about me on Quora, though recently Quora has gotten stricter about what sorts of personal questions are allowed[^bnbr].

-[^aname]: I usually use "riceissa" on most sites.
-This is somewhat of a historical accident: when I tried signing up for my Gmail account, "issarice" was already taken, so I picked "riceissa" instead.
+I usually use "riceissa" on most sites.
+This is somewhat of a historical accident: when I tried to sign up for my GMail account, "issarice" was already taken, so I picked "riceissa" instead.
 Since then, I've sort of standardized on "riceissa" for most services, although I also use "issarice".

-[^bnbr]: In general, you should be fine as long as you follow Quora's “[Be Nice, Be Respectful][bnbr]” policy; it matters less whether the person about whom the question is asked is fine with it.

-# General

-- My email address is [riceissa@gmail.com][email].
-- [My PGP public key][pgp]
-- You can also [send me anonymous feedback][feedback] (idea from [lukeprog][l feedb] and [Gwern][g feedb]).
-- I have [an identification photo][photo] in case you'd like to know what I look like.

 # Social